St. Agnes Hospital (Raleigh, North Carolina): Fate of building

 Upon the hospital's closure, its eight-acre site and four buildings were transferred to St. Augustine's College, which began using one nurse dormitory as housing for women students.
 In 1971 the main building housed the headquarters of Wake Opportunity's Senior Citizens Program.
 In 1979 it was designated a Raleigh Historic Landmark.
+The building was also included as a contributing property to the St. Augustine's College Campus historic district, listed on the National Register of Historic Places in 1980.
 By 1991 the building housed St. Augustine's security department and was used for storage by campus groundskeepers.
 A project to renovate the building and turn it into office and gallery space using grants was suspended in May 2001—by which point it had its internal features removed—after university officials decided to reconsider for what they wanted to use the building.
 Though they pledged to restart the project, the plan was suspended indefinitely as renovation costs grew and the school dealt with a lawsuit from one of the contractors on the project.
 Several efforts in the 21st century to consider repurposing the building led St. Augustine's to install steel beams to stabilize the building's stone façade.
 In 2022 a feasibility study was funded to determine whether the ruins could be preserved or renovated.